systelab/systelab-translate/README.md

 -  Some pipes (decimal, percent, currency, date, etc) now explicitly state which types are accepted.
 -  The slice pipe now returns null for the undefined input value, which is consistent with the behavior of most pipes.
 -  The async pipe no longer claims to return undefined for an input that was typed as undefined.
 Note that the code actually returned null on undefined inputs
 -  The uppercase and lowercase pipes no longer let falsy values through.
 They now map both null and undefined to null and raise an exception on invalid input (0, false, NaN).
-This matches other Angular pipes.
+This matches other Angular pipes

 ### Version 8